N-Ghi/alu-zero_day/git/README.md

-Did this on my own
+Did this on my own and am so proud